-- Certified Nutritional Therapy Practitioner from the Nutritional Therapy Association - Special interest & additional training in chronic conditions of autoimmune diseases
+- Certified Nutritional Therapy Practitioner from the Nutritional Therapy Association - Special interest & additional training in chronic conditions of autoimmune diseases - Passionate about helping others achieve optimal health

 Holly's nutrition education and certification is from the Nutritional Therapy Association (NTA).
-She's also completed a notable amount of continuing education and advanced training in nutrition.
+She also has a notable amount of continuing education and advanced training in nutrition.
 Her work in in the field includes her own practice, Nourishing Excellence Nutritional Therapy LLC, and her work with Balanced Bites as content developer, researcher, and Nutritional Therapy Practitioner.
-Long before her certification with the NTA, Holly was a certified racewalk coach, a fitness instructor, and studied Reiki (she is currently a Reiki II practitioner).
-Holly's earlier career and educational background was in computer electronics, management, and project management but her passion for health is what drives her today.
+Long before her certification with the NTA, she studied nutrition, was a certified racewalk coach, was a fitness instructor, and studied Reiki (she is currently a Reiki II practitioner).
+Her earlier career and educational background was in computer electronics, management, and project management.